-ICMIF is the insurance sectoral organization of the International Co-operative Alliance (the Alliance) which is the apex body of the world cooperative movement, with a membership of over 1 billion people across 96 countries.
+ICMIF is the insurance sectoral organisation of the International Co-operative Alliance (the Alliance) which is the apex body of the world cooperative movement, with a membership of over 1 billion people across 96 countries.

 ICMIF is also a member of the Insurance Development Forum (IDF) and co-chair of its Microinsurance Working Group.
-The IDF is a public/private partnership which aims to optimize insurance to build greater resilience and protection for communities that are vulnerable to disasters and their associated economic shocks.
+The IDF is a public/private partnership which aims to optimise insurance to build greater resilience and protection for communities that are vulnerable to disasters and their associated economic shocks.
 The IDF was officially launched by leaders of the United Nations (UN), the World Bank and the insurance industry in 2016.

 ICMIF’s work in emerging markets

 The ICMIF Development Function was formally established in 1963 and since then ICMIF has facilitated the creation and development of mutual and cooperative insurers in emerging markets through technical and capital support.
 Individually ICMIF members, be they in developed or developing nations, have been working with underserved and excluded sectors of the world’s population for centuries.